-Comprehensive mobile phone insurance for your favourite devices, at great prices, with an experienced in-house customer care team.
+Comprehensive cover for your favourite devices, at great prices, with an experienced in-house customer care team.

 Please check through both the Policy Excess, and Key Exclusions and Limitations to check for what is not covered by your policy.